erikatudisco/programming_formalism/common-practices/slides/notes_code_review.md

 - Should not be used to evaluate individuals
 - Revealing mistakes should not come with penalties or shame.
-- Sshould also be done early and often
+- Should also be done early and often

 ---